- GDP (PPP):

 Indonesia is the world’s most populous Muslim-majority country.
-Since 1998, when long-serving authoritarian ruler General Suharto stepped down, Indonesia’s 250 million people have enjoyed a widening range of political freedoms, and participation in the political process is high.
+Since 1998, when long-serving authoritarian ruler General Suharto stepped down, Indonesia’s nearly 259 million people have enjoyed a widening range of political freedoms, and participation in the political process is high.
 Joko Widodo, former businessman and governor of Jakarta, won a five-year presidential term in 2014.
 Indonesia has Southeast Asia’s largest economy, but growth has slowed since the end of the commodities export boom.
 Key exports include mineral fuels, animal or vegetable fat, electrical machinery, rubber, machinery, and mechanical appliance parts.
 Continued improvements in infrastructure should help to reduce high transport and logistics costs.
 Indonesia has significant untapped maritime resources that could spur future development, but barriers to international trade and investment undermine prospects for growth.

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include value-added and property taxes.
 The overall tax burden equals 10.4 percent of total domestic income.
-Government spending has amounted to 18.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.3 percent of GDP.
-Public debt is equivalent to 27.3 percent of GDP.
+Over the past three years, government spending has amounted to 17.6 percent of total output (GDP), and budget deficits have averaged 2.4 percent of GDP.
+Public debt is equivalent to 27.9 percent of GDP.

 Indonesia has improved its regulatory environment over the past year, implementing measures to reduce the cost of launching a business, but a lack of transparency remains an impediment.
 The labor market is not overly rigid, but minimum wages have been rising in recent years.
 Although it earned praise in 2016 for fuel subsidy reforms, the government announced a freeze on further fuel subsidy cuts in 2018.